Genomewide Analysis of Copy Number Variants in Alopecia Areata in a Central European Cohort Reveals Association with MCHR2

 TLDR MCHR2 gene duplications may be linked to alopecia areata.

-This study investigated the role of copy number variants (CNVs) in alopecia areata (AA) within a Central European cohort consisting of 585 patients and 1,340 controls.
+This study conducted a genomewide and candidate gene-focused analysis of copy number variants (CNVs) in a cohort of 585 patients with alopecia areata (AA) and 1,340 controls of Central European origin.
 The research identified a nominally significant association between AA and CNVs in five chromosomal regions, with the most notable finding being a 342.5-kb region in 6q16.3.
-This region, which showed duplications in 4 patients but none in controls, includes the genes MCHR2 and MCHR2-AS1, involved in melanin-concentrating hormone (MCH) signaling.
-These genes had not been previously linked to AA, but their involvement suggests a potential connection between AA, pigmentation, and MCH signaling, as AA often affects pigmented hairs and can alter hair color upon regrowth.
-The study provided suggestive evidence for the involvement of MCHR2 duplications in the pathogenesis of AA.
+This region, which showed duplications in 4 out of 585 patients and none in the controls, includes the genes MCHR2 and MCHR2-AS1, which are involved in melanin-concentrating hormone (MCH) signaling.
+These genes had not been previously linked to AA pathogenesis, but the study suggested a potential relationship between AA, pigmentation, and MCH signaling, as AA often affects pigmented hairs and can cause changes in hair color upon regrowth.
+The findings provided suggestive evidence for the involvement of MCHR2 duplications in the pathogenesis of AA.